prakashk4382/Docker-Basics/docker_swarm.md

 ```

-## Tutorial with Rancher
+## Tutorial with nginx

 ### Setup/Prerequisites
-We are going to use Rancher to visualize what's happening on our machines.  http://rancher.com
+We are going to use Rancher to visualize what's happening on our machines.  http://ip:8080
 * Start rancher on `manager1`
 ```
-eval $(docker-machine env manager1) docker run -d --restart=always -p 8080:8080 rancher/server
+eval $(docker-machine env manager1) docker run -d --restart=always -p 80:8080 nginx
 ```
 * Wait a few mins and then navigate to http://<manager1 ip>:8080.
-* Add all 3 machines as hosts in rancher following these directions: http://docs.rancher.com/rancher/latest/en/hosts/custom/

 You are now ready to try out some various components of Docker 1.12 and the changes will be visualized in Rancher

 * Create the swarm